-The Children’s Organ Transplant Association (COTA) is a national charity based in Bloomington, Indiana, which is dedicated to organizing and guiding families and communities in raising funds for transplant-needy patients.
-COTA’s priority is to assure that no child or young adult is denied a transplant or excluded from a transplant waiting list due to lack of funds.
-100% of all funds raised are used for transplant-related expenses.
-Founded in 1986 after a group of Bloomington, Indiana, volunteers helped raise funds to place a child on the liver transplant waiting list.
+The Children's Organ Transplant Association (COTA) is a national charity based in Bloomington, Indiana, which is dedicated to organizing and guiding communities in raising funds for transplant-related expenses.
+Since 1986, COTA's priority is to assure that no child or young adult is denied a transplant or excluded from a transplant waiting list due to lack of funds.
+100% of all funds raised in honor of transplant patients are used for transplant-related expenses.

 - Founded in 1986 after a group of Bloomington, Indiana, volunteers helped raise funds to place a child on the liver transplant waiting list.

-- COTA has helped nearly 1,900 children and adults and has raised over $65 million.
+- COTA has helped more than 2,200 children and adults, and has raised more than $75 million for transplant-related expenses.

-- In 2011, more than 100 COTA patients were successfully transplanted and nearly $4.2 million was raised.
-COTA funds are available for the patient’s life for transplant-related expenses.
+- In 2013, more than 150 COTA patients were successfully transplanted, and more than $5 million was raised.

-- COTA does not charge any patient for its services.
+- COTA does not charge a transplant family, or patient, for its services.

 - Every dollar raised in honor of COTA's patients is used for transplant-related expenses.

-- COTA funds are available for the patient’s life for almost any transplant-related expense.
+- COTA funds are available for a patient's lifetime for almost any transplant-related expense.

-- In addition to children, COTA works with adults with genetic diseases such as Cystic Fibrosis.
-In 2011, 90% of COTA patients were under the age of 21.
+- In addition to children, COTA works with adults with single-cell genetic diseases such as Cystic Fibrosis.

 - Nearly 80% of COTA's patients are referred to COTA by a social worker, financial coordinator or transplant coordinator at a transplant center.

 - Since 1986, COTA volunteers and staff have distributed more than 1,000,000 organ donation registration cards.
-COTA works in partnership with the Donate Life America, Donate Life Indiana, and The American Legion Child Welfare Foundation to increase the organ donation rate.
+COTA works in partnership with the Donate Life America, Donate Life Indiana and The American Legion Child Welfare Foundation to increase the organ and tissue donation rate.